Strangers When We Meet (film)

 Strangers When We Meet is a 1960 American drama film about two married neighbors who have an affair.
 The movie was adapted by Evan Hunter from his novel of the same name and directed by Richard Quine.
-The film stars Kirk Douglas, Kim Novak, Ernie Kovacs, Barbara Rush, and Walter Matthau.
+The film stars Kirk Douglas, Kim Novak, Ernie Kovacs, Barbara Rush and Walter Matthau.

-The picture was filmed in Los Angeles, with scenes shot in Beverly Hills, Brentwood, Bel Air, Santa Monica, and Malibu.
+The picture was filmed in Los Angeles, with scenes shot in Beverly Hills, Brentwood, Bel Air, Santa Monica and Malibu.

 Plot

 Larry Coe is a Los Angeles architect who is married with two kids.
 He has a very bright wife, Eve.
-She is ambitious for him, but he wants to do work more imaginative than the commercial buildings he's been designing.
+She is ambitious for him, but he wants to do work that is more imaginative than the commercial buildings that he has been designing.
 He meets with Roger Altar, an author, to discuss building a house that will be an "experiment" and something Coe wants to do more of, something original.

-Maggie Gault is one of his neighbors whose son is friends with his.
-She tells Larry she has seen some of his previous houses and thinks that the more unconventional houses are the best.
-This encouragement is what he needs from his wife but hasn't been able to get.
+Maggie Gault is one of his neighbors; her son is friends with his.
+She tells Larry that she has seen some of his previously constructed houses and thinks that the more unconventional houses are the best.
+This encouragement is what he needs from his wife but has not been able to get.

-Both Larry and Maggie grow dissatisfied in their marriages.
-Larry's wife is too hard-headed and practical and Maggie's husband isn't interested in having sex with her.
+Both Larry and Maggie are generally dissatisfied with their marriages.
+Larry's wife is too hard-headed and practical, and Maggie's husband is not interested in having sex with her.
 So they have an affair that involves meeting in secret.
-They both know what they're doing is wrong, and they are devoted to their children.
+They both know what they are doing is wrong, and they are devoted to their children.

 Felix Anders is a neighbor who snoops around and finds out about their affair.
-His leering and insinuations make Larry realize the risks he's taking.
-He tells Maggie that they shouldn't see each other for a while.
+His leering and insinuations make Larry realize the risks that he is taking.
+He tells Maggie that they should not see each other for a while.
 Felix, in the meantime, makes a play for Larry's wife.
 In a way, Felix is a personification of the tawdriness of Larry and Maggie's affair.
 Eve has no interest in Felix's advances and rejects him in dramatic fashion.
-In the aftermath she wises up to the fact that Larry has been unfaithful.
+In the aftermath, she comes to terms with the fact that Larry has been unfaithful.
 After confronting him, they agree to stay together and move to Hawaii, where Larry has been offered a job to design a city.

 Altar's house is finished but still empty.
 After Larry phones her, Maggie makes one last appointment to meet him at the newly completed home.
-Maggie drives up to take a look at it.
-Larry shows up and they talk about how they can never be together.
-Larry wishes he and Maggie could live in the house and if they did, he would dig a moat around it and never leave it.
-Maggie says she loves him.
+Maggie is exploring the outside of the house and peeking through the windows when Larry arrives.
+They talk about how they can never be together.
+Larry wishes that he and Maggie could live in the house; if they did, he would surround it with a moat and never leave it.
+Maggie says that she loves him.

-The contractor for the house shows up and thinks Maggie is Larry's wife.
-They both take a moment to savor the irony of his remark and Maggie drives away.
+The contractor for the house arrives and thinks Maggie is Larry's wife.
+They both take a moment to savor the irony of his remark, and Maggie drives away.